 New Orleans & Company continues to stay engaged with local and state health department officials as well the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) to stay abreast of the rapidly evolving Coronavirus (COVID-19) situation.
 We are working daily to keep you updated on this fluid situation as it applies to our industry.

-Below you will find a library of resources to help businesses and industry workers navigate this situation, as well as updates on guidance from our health partners and restrictions put in place by the city to slow the community spread of the virus.
+Below you will find a library of resources to help your business navigate this situation, as well as updates on guidance from our health partners and restrictions put in place by the city to slow the community spread of the virus.
+We have also compiled a library of resources for hospitality industry workers including unemployment resources, job openings, relief funds and more.

 New Orleans is a resilient city and we will get through this together.
 Let’s focus on making prudent decisions, being good citizens and good neighbors and taking all advice from health experts.
 We will continue to update these resources and keep you apprised of this rapidly developing situation.

 As we all unpack the federal economic stimulus bill, we will continue to relay to you what it means to your businesses and your employees.
-These two summaries from our national partners provide a helpful overview on the impact of this legislation
+Below we've highlighted a few key elements of the bill and provided two summaries from our national partners provide a helpful overview on the impact of this legislation.

 LDR has issued a two-month extension, to May 20, for businesses to file returns for their sales and excise taxes.
 According to LDR's official announcement, the extension will apply to sales, beer, and wine excise tax returns and payments for the February 2020 period.
 In addition, the Department will be waiving penalties and interest for returns and payments received by the extended deadline.